Nisarg-189/Python-Quiz-Game-with-Timer/README.md

-# Python-Quiz-Game-with-Timer
-A clean and beginner-friendly Python quiz game with a 10-second timer for each question.
-Built using threading and modular code across multiple files, this project includes score tracking and structured question management.
-Perfect for learning Python fundamentals and showcasing your GitHub profile.

 # Python Quiz Game With Timer ⏱️

 A modular and beginner-friendly Python Quiz Game that includes a countdown timer for each question.
 The game runs from the terminal, displays multiple-choice questions, checks answers, and calculates a total score.
 Perfect for learning Python basics and enhancing your GitHub profile.